How to Avoid Car Accidents with Clueless Drivers on the Road

 Have you ever wondered what causes traffic to suddenly come to an unexpected standstill, such as with stop-and-go traffic?
 I’ll explain that from the point of view I have as a computer systems programmer who has written code to keep data moving fast.
 Yes, it applies to vehicular traffic too.

 As for driving, anyone with half a brain can anticipate what can happen based on road conditions and driver attitude.
-I’ll discuss both of these shortly.
-But first:
+I’ll discuss both of these situations.